Oxford (cloth)

-Oxford cloth is a type of woven dress shirt fabric, employed to make dress shirts sometimes called Oxford shirts worn on casual to formal occasions.
+Oxford cloth is a type of woven fabric that is often employed to make dress shirts, sometimes called Oxford shirts, worn on casual to formal occasions.
+It emerged in the 18th century and expanded in popularity with the Industrial Revolution improving its manufactured quality.
+Due to its heavier weave, the less formal nature of Oxford cloth led to its adoption as a cornerstone of Ivy Style.

 Structure

 Oxford cloth has a basket-weave structure and a lustrous aspect making it a popular fabric for dress shirts.
+It is usually made of cotton or a cotton blend.

 Varieties

-Plain Oxford and Pinpoint Oxford are commonly used for casual shirt designs such as a button-down collar.
+Plain Oxford and Pinpoint Oxford are commonly used for casual shirt designs such as a button-down collar (the 'OCBD' shirt, short for 'Oxford cloth button-down').
 Pinpoint Oxford is made from finer yarn and has a tighter weave than plain Oxford.
 It shows a "pin" or "dot" effect in the texture.
 Royal Oxford is considered a more formal option.
 It is suited to business or sporty dress codes.